SmykRwt/Smart-Traffic-Management-System/README.md

 Instead of system clock timers, we rely on video-clock metrics to support non-real-time processing speeds:
 $$\text{Relative Time} = \frac{\text{Current Frame Index}}{\text{Video FPS}}$$
 A vehicle is flagged as `STOPPED` if its bounding box center moves less than **10 pixels** over a span of **6.0 seconds** of video time.

+---

+## 🔮 Future Improvements
+* **Active Green Light Override**: Integrate with traffic controller APIs to automatically force green lights along the calculated trajectory of oncoming emergency vehicles.
+* **Speed Estimation**: Map camera pixel coordinates to real-world coordinates using a Homography matrix to calculate vehicle velocities and trigger speeding events.

+---

 ### Author
 Samyak Rawat | AI/ML Engineer | Thapar Institute of Engineering and Technology